pozil/pub-sub-api-node-client/README.md

     Note that the change event payloads include all object fields but fields that haven't changed are null.
 In the above example, the only changes are the Billing State, Billing City and Last Modified Date.

     Use the values from `ChangeEventHeader.nulledFields`, `ChangeEventHeader.diffFields` and `ChangeEventHeader.changedFields` to identify actual value changes.

-    After receiving the number of requested events, the script will terminate with these messages:

-    ```
-    Reached last requested event on channel /data/AccountChangeEvent
-    gRPC stream status: {"code":0,"details":"","metadata":{}}
-    gRPC stream ended
-    ```

 ## Other Examples